shawnmalik1/StockEye/README.md

 # StockEye

-Stock Market Predictor through a machine learning algorithm
+StockEye is a Stock Market Predictor that uses machine learning to predict both short-term and long-term success of a given stock.